MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-recommendations.md

 Keep the management group hierarchy reasonably flat, with no more than three to four levels, ideally.
 This restriction reduces management overhead and complexity.

 Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
 Management groups should be used for policy assignment versus billing purposes.
-This approach necessitates using management groups for their intended purpose in enterprise-scale architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group level.
+This approach necessitates using management groups for their intended purpose in Azure landing zone conceptual architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group level.

 - Create management groups under your root-level management group to represent the types of workloads (archetypes) that you'll host and ones based on their security, compliance, connectivity, and feature needs.
 This grouping structure allows you to have a set of Azure policies applied at the management group level for all workloads that require the same security, compliance, connectivity, and feature settings.